Barnett Newman – Pioneer of Abstract Expressionism

 For Barnett Newman, art has always been a way to address universal themes and spiritual questions.
 By using abstract forms as carriers of metaphysical ideas, he gave his art a dimension that went far beyond its purely aesthetic qualities.
 Newman painted intuitively and placed great emphasis on expressing his authentic emotions.
 At the same time, he also wanted to arouse emotions in his audience by giving them space to engage with his paintings on a personal level.

 Barnett Newman died of a heart attack in 1970.
-With his large-scale and timeless paintings, he created an extraordinary oeuvre that had a lasting influence on the art world.
+With his large-scale and timeless paintings, he created an extraordinary oeuvre.
 His work opened the way for subsequent generations of artists and significantly influenced the development of Minimal Art.

 Further Reading